tkerbe2/tkdev-aws-web-app/README.md

 ## (Part 2) ⚙️ Automated Creation (IaC) - Web App Lab

 In this part of the lab you will deploy the exact same infrastructure, but with code.
+If you already know how to deploy Terraform or have used Terraform Enterprise Cloud and just want to know how to use the code, scroll down for more details.

 ![terraform-web-app-lab](https://github.com/user-attachments/assets/9a207bcf-1161-4a60-995c-b2b85d2fa615)
 [Coming Soon]()